Mahdi-Alizadeh96/rust-activities/README.md

 ### Activity 12 - Implementing functionality with the impl keyword

 - Print the characteristics of a shipping box Must include dimensions, weight, and color

+### Activity 13 - Vectors

+- Print 10, 20, "thirty", and 40 in a loop Print the total number of elements in a vector